cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/loops_and_iterators/notes.md

 ## Recursion

-- **Recursion** is the act of calling a method from within itself
+- **Recursion** is the act of calling a method from within itself.
-- Example: calculate the nth number in the fibonacci sequence
+- Example: calculate the nth number in the fibonacci sequence.

 ```ruby
 def fibonacci(number)